TheFurryGamer2016/blog/_posts/2021-06-10-Inclusivity-pride-flags.md

 ### Orange for Enthusiasm ###
 {:.chevron-header.orange}

 Enthusiasm is extremely important in the GSM community.
 It drives our creativity, our expression & presentation, our desire to push for a better world.
-Without enthusiam, we would fade into the background; it liberates us and brings us into the public consciousness!
+Without enthusiasm, we would fade into the background; it liberates us and brings us into the public consciousness!

 ### Yellow for Body ###
 {:.chevron-header.yellow}

-Our bodies are a major focus, in our own perspectives, and within our relationships, and within our community, and from outside our community.
+Our bodies are a major focus, in our own perspectives, within our relationships, within our community, and from outside our community.
 We use our bodies to present ourselves and our identities.
 Our bodies reflect the lives we've led, which brought us to this point.
-Some of us look to change their bodies, or escape them entirely, some look to embrace their bodies, placing them on display, and some do both at the same time!
+Some of us look to change their body, or escape it entirely, some look to embrace their body, placing it on display, and some do both at the same time!

 The yellow used here also echoes the fight for intersex awareness and rights, which focuses on bodies even more than the sexuality & gender sides of our movements.